 European Southern Observatory, Garching, Germany

-The Durham Work Package Manager is Paul Clark: firstname.lastname@example.org
+The Durham Work Package Manager was Paul Clark: firstname.lastname@example.org